-November 2025
+December 2025

 Reading

-Module 3, In this module, children will learn ways to listen to each other and work out disagreements.
+Module 3 continues.
+In this module, children will continue to learn ways to listen to each other and work out disagreements.
 Through reading and collaboration, children will learn to see different points of view.
 Then they will be able to understand why people may disagree and why sometimes that might be okay!
 At home, reinforce these important topic words when you read or talk with your child: compromise, decision, disagreement.
-Try to incorporate questions into everyday conversations such as: What would be a fair compromise for _?
+Try to incorporate questions into everyday conversations such as: What would be a fair compromise for ___?
 What is a good decision you made recently?
 How could this disagreement be worked out?

 Writing

-In Module 3, children will explore how people can work out disagreements with one another.
+Module 3 continues, In this module, children will explore how people can work out disagreements with one another.
 They will learn that people have their own opinions, or feelings about topics.
 We will review how to be more effective in sharing our ideas when we listen and think about the ideas of others and how, sometimes, it is important to support your opinion with research.
 Last, the students will learn that others may agree or disagree with their opinion.
 At home, students can work with family members to think about why it is important to explain their point of view.
 Families can also help guide their child when they have had a disagreement with a friend or family member, how to express their feelings and opinions.

 Math